bahrus/xtal-sip/README.md

 Backdrop: Dynamic imports are shipping in every modern browser, and the import maps proposal is gelling and is well polyfilled.

+**NB** If you are a bundle-phile, this component may not be right for you (depending on how the bundler treats dynamic parameters sent into dynamic imports).

 Most every web application can be recursivly broken down into logical regions, building blocks which are assembled together to form the whole site.

 xtal-sip takes the philosophical stance that at the most micro level, utilizing highly reusable, generic custom elements -- that can extend the HTML vocubulary; candidates to be incorporated into the browser, even -- forms a great fundamental "unit" to build on.